Storm Hunter: 2022: First WTA 1000 doubles title, US Open mixed doubles champion

-In September, Hunter reached the semifinals in doubles at the US Open with Caroline Dolehide.
-At the same tournament, she teamed up with John Peers to win the mixed doubles title defeating Kirsten Flipkens and Édouard Roger-Vasselin in an epic three set match.
+In September, Hunter reached the semifinals in doubles at the US Open also with Caroline Dolehide.
+At the same tournament, she teamed up with John Peers to win the mixed doubles title defeating Kirsten Flipkens and Édouard Roger-Vasselin in an epic three-set match.

-The following month, Hunter won her first WTA 1000 partnering Luisa Stefani at the Guadalajara Open.
+The following month, Hunter won her first WTA 1000 title, partnering Luisa Stefani, at the Guadalajara Open.
 As a result, she stormed into the top 10 in the doubles rankings at world No. 8 on 24 October 2022.